-This RFP seeks applications for both grants and loans.
 Staff will typically recommend that loans be awarded to projects that are expected to generate sufficient revenues to service debt even when the application sought a grant.
 TRRC loans offer competitive interest rates and will entertain flexible loan terms, such as forbearance periods during construction or startup periods and interest only payments.
 In addition, the Commission will also entertain applications for a combination of a grant and a loan as part of the same award.

-The Virginia Resources Authority (VRA) administers TRRC loans and applicants to which loans are awarded must provide any additional documentation that VRA or TRRC requests.
+The Virginia Resources Authority (VRA) and the Virginia Small Business Financing Authority administer TRRC loans, and applicants to whom loans are awarded must provide any additional documentation that VRA, VSBFA or TRRC requests.